lucketta/lucketta.github.io/_posts/2017-12-11-setting_up_rails_backend_reactjs_frontend_project_and_heroku.markdown

 ---
 layout: post
 title:      "Setting up Rails BackEnd/ReactJS FrontEnd Project and Heroku"
-date:       2017-12-11 18:51:40 +0000
+date:       2017-12-11 13:51:41 -0500
 permalink:  setting_up_rails_backend_reactjs_frontend_project_and_heroku
 ---

 Starting a new project is exciting, but can also feel like a monumental task when trying to pair different languages and frameworks together.
 Today, I will show you the steps and code I used to successfully create a Rails backend and ReactJS frontend, as well as the settings needed to make sure your project compiles and can be pushed up to Heroku.

-There were many resources on the internet for different aspects of this process, but no one had put them into an easy list to get started quickly.
+There were many resources on the internet for different aspects of this process, but there wasn't a guide that easily listed each step and helped with the somewhat difficult task of pushing to Heroku.
+Here is what I did and I hope it works for you!

 **Step 1: New Rails Project**